Home Best Places in the Fraser Valley Cultus Lake & Cultus Lake Provincial Park

 Cultus Lake at Christmas

-Here are a couple tips to help you make the most out of your visit to the park.
+Here are some tips to help you make the most of your visit to the park.

 TIP #1: Being that Cultus Lake is one of the most popular provincial parks in the Lower Mainland, reservations for campsites are recommended in the summer and, unless you arrive days in advance, they are essential on long weekends (and sometimes as much as two or three months in advance).
 Click Cultus Lake Reservations for details.